peterhinch/micropython_ir/TRANSMITTER.md

 # 3. The driver

-This is specific to Pyboard D, Pyboard 1.x (not Lite) and ESP32.
+This is specific to Pyboard D, Pyboard 1.x (not Lite), ESP32 and Raspberry Pi Pico (RP2 architecture chip).

 It implements a class for each supported protocol, namely `NEC`, `SONY_12`, `SONY_15`, `SONY_20`, `RC5` and `RC6_M0`.
 Each class is subclassed from a